dbl-works/pdf-renderer/README.md

 # PDF Render

-It's an HTTP service that will convert an html into PDF
+It's an HTTP service that will convert a HTML string to PDF

 ## Installation